tgraupmann/TAGENIGMA-Docs/Setup-For-Fuse-CC.md

 #### Setup NavMesh Agents for UFPS

 The menu item `Fuse->Setup NavMesh [UFPS Enemy] Scary Zombie Pack` should only be run on a `NavMesh Agent` template.
+For example, select the `NavMeshAgents\Agent - DinerShortRoundHead2` in the scene before invoking the menu item.
 The menu item adds a `Damage Handler` so that the `Zombie` can be damaged by the `UFPS Player`.
 The menu item will only display if `UFPS` is enabled.
 The below image has the template enabled only for documentation purposes. `NavMesh Agent` templates should be deactivated to be used properly.

 ![image_12](Setup-For-Fuse-CC/image_12.png)